marcosschroh/dataclasses-avroschema/README.md

 ## Factory and fixtures

 [Dataclasses Avro Schema](https://github.com/marcosschroh/dataclasses-avroschema) also includes a `factory` feature, so you can generate `fast` python instances and use them, for example, to test your data streaming pipelines.
-Instances can be genrated using the `fake` method.
+Instances can be generated using the `fake` method.

+*Note*: This feature is not enabled by default and requires you have the `faker` extra installed.
+You may install it with `pip install 'dataclasses-avroschema[faker]'`

 ```python
 import typing